chaitanyapotti/Voting/README.md

 Electus Voting is meant to provide secure, tested and community-audited code, but please use common sense when doing anything that deals with real money!
 We take no responsibility for your implementation decisions and any security problem you might experience.

-The core development principles and strategies that Electus Protocol is based on include: security in depth, simple and modular code, clarity-driven naming conventions, comprehensive unit testing, pre-and-post-condition sanity checks, code consistency, and regular audits.
+The core development principles and strategies that Electus Voting is based on include: security in depth, simple and modular code, clarity-driven naming conventions, comprehensive unit testing, pre-and-post-condition sanity checks, code consistency, and regular audits.

 If you find a security issue, please email [chaitanya@electus.network](mailto:chaitanya@electus.network).